jpdecastro/kubernetes-cluster-logging-efk/README.md

 # we can also ask information about the running nodes on our cluster
 $ curl -X GET "localhost:9200/_cluster/state/nodes?pretty"
 ```
-To get some cluster topology in view we can run:
+To get some cluster topology in view, run:
 ```shell
 # the result contains IP addresses, roles and metrics
 curl -X GET "localhost:9200/_cat/nodes?v"
 ```
-We should be able to see node- IP addresses, metrics, roles even the current master.
+We should see node- IP addresses, metrics, roles and current master node.
 See
 `cat nodes` from [CAT API](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/cat-nodes.html) and customize the
 output by adding headers to the request.